CartoDB/carto-vl-training/training-v2/05-legends.md

 ## Update Histogram on Viewport Changes

-Right now if you zoom in or out on the map, the Histogram Widget won't change even though we're supposed to be taking into account only the data inside the viewport.
+Right now if you zoom in or out on the map, the Histogram widget won't change even though we're supposed to be taking into account only the data inside the viewport.

-The reason the Widget isn't changing is because it's not aware that the amount of data in the viewport is changing when we zoom.
-We can detect the change though and then update the Widget with another line of code.
+The reason the widget isn't changing is because it's not aware that the amount of data in the viewport is changing when we zoom.
+We can detect the change though and then update the widget with another line of code.
 Paste this into your code, underneath the `layer.on('loaded', drawHistogram);` line:

 ```javascript
 layer.on('updated', drawHistogram);